 Sarah has been virtualizing her environment since college, and has researched her way out of a VirtualBox.
 She is known for her outreach for Project Calico, a CNI open source project.
 She believes your infrastructure should be like a cat: agile and easy to take care of.

-Lead Analytics Developer at Boston Consulting Group
+Gamma CTO and Principal at The Boston Consulting Group

 A Secure, On-Demand, and Scalable Machine Learning Engine